Unlocking the Power of Mentorship: Insights from Emerging Global Leaders

 Before you start your mentorship relationship, it’s important to understand who a mentor is.

 Popular literature traces the origin of the word “mentor” to Homer’s epic poem: The Odyssey.
-In Odyssey, whenever the King of Ithaca went to fight in the Trojan War, he entrusted the care of his kingdom to Mentor.
+In the Odyssey, whenever the King of Ithaca went to fight in the Trojan War, he entrusted the care of his kingdom to Mentor.
 Mentor served as the teacher and overseer of Odysseus’ son, Telemachus.

 “There’s a favorite definition of a mentor I really love: A mentor is someone whose hindsight you make your own foresight,” Adepeju adds.

-2. The importance of mentorship
+2. The Importance of Mentorship

 “You cannot connect the dots looking forward; you can only connect it looking backward.” — Steve Jobs

-When I was starting out, I had no idea what was involved in running a business, including making a business plan, budgeting, handling daily operations, making strategic decisions or running a marketing campaign.
+"When I was starting out, I had no idea what was involved in running a business, including making a business plan, budgeting, handling daily operations, making strategic decisions, or running a marketing campaign.
 Mentors can also be the best connectors.
 Because this person knows your enterprise or you, he/she might know the best organization/opportunity to link you with and when it is best.
-This comes in really handy.”
+This comes in really handy,” Charles told us.

 “Only take advice from someone you are willing to trade places with.”— Darren Hardy